endolith/elsim/README.md

 Tests can be run by installing the testing dependencies and then running `pytest` in the project folder.

 ## Bugs / Requests
-File issues on the [Github issue tracker](https://github.com/endolith/elsim/issues).
+File issues on the [GitHub issue tracker](https://github.com/endolith/elsim/issues).

 ## Similar projects